themantho/brainageR/README.md

 For dcm2bids usage, see https://unfmontreal.github.io/Dcm2Bids/3.2.0/
 dcm2bids will convert DICOMs to BIDS, a neuroimaging file format standard.
 The batch scripts in this repo expect BIDS format.

 ## Step 3.
-Update the config file for your project
+Update the config file

+Several lines in the config file are user-specific (indicated by # CHANGE THIS VARIABLE in the config file):

-1. Replace USERNAME with your user or group name.
+1. Line 15: Replace 'username' with your user or group name.
-2. Replace 'study' with the name of your dataset.
+2. Line 30: Replace 'study' with the name of your dataset.
-3. Replace 'site' with the site name (e.g., for multi-site data) OR comment out.
+3. Line 31 (optional): If you only have one time point, then keep the default ses=01.
+If you have multiple time points, run the scripts with ses=01 first.
+For each additional time point, replace 'ses' with the BIDS session (i.e., timepoint) 0x, where x is the time point number (e.g., for baseline/T1: ses=01; T2: ses=02; T3: ses=03).
+4. Line 39: Replace 'your_BIDS_folder' in BIDS_DIR with the name of the folder containing the BIDS dataset.

-Housekeeping Notes:
+Housekeeping notes:

+- Software modules and paths are specified in .bashrc.
+- User-defined paths are specified in the config file.
 - The project paths will auto-populate with the user-defined variables.
-- Software paths are specified in .bashrc_fs.
-- User-defined paths are specified in the config file.

 ## Step 4.
 Create a text file of subject IDs